awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

    + \(IPv6\-only\) **IPv6 IPs**: An IPv6 address from the range of the subnet\.
    + **Security groups**: One or more security groups in your VPC with which to associate the network interface\.
    + **Delete on termination**: Whether the network interface is deleted when the instance is deleted\.
+   + **Network card index**: The index of the network card\.
+The primary network interface must be assigned to network card index 0\.
+Some instance types support multiple network cards\.

 1. For **Advanced details**, expand the section to view the fields and specify any additional parameters for the instance\.
    + **Purchasing option**: The purchasing model\.
 Choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 If you do not request a Spot Instance, EC2 launches an On\-Demand Instance by default\.
 For more information, see [Spot Instances](using-spot-instances.md)\.